alexiscordova/sony/src/packages/modules/gallery-g2-g3/README.md

 This is the static manifest file for the Gallery, to be included in the Sony Global.

 The gallery has three different modes: "Editorial" is a curated, masonic grid of products.
 "Detailed" is a more detailed grid layout that can be filtered and sorted, use infinite scrolling.
 The third is "compare", in which the products are displayed in large columns inside a carousel with sticky headers, filtering, sorting, and more.
+The gallery is also used for the Favorites page.